 THE INFINITE

-The idea which looms and towers over the rest is the idea of totality.
+The idea which looms and towers over the rest is the idea of totality—with the accompanying idea of eternity;

 The idea of the infinite is the rudder and compass sure amid this troublous voyage,

-O’er darkest, wildest wave, through stormiest wind, of man’s or nation’s progress,
+O’er darkest, wildest wave, through stormiest wind, of man’s or nation’s progress;

 Whoso dilates to the idea of the infinite holds the clue of all grandeur, as all meaning.